 Is it possible to put a Xojo-made application in the Mac App Store?
-The answer is simple: Absolutely.

-However it can be a lot of work and you’ll have to pay heed to Apple’s rules regarding the Mac App Store and follow their very stringent requirements.
+However, it can be a lot of work and you’ll have to pay heed to Apple’s rules regarding the Mac App Store and follow their very stringent requirements.

 As Xojo developers, here are just a few of the things about the Mac App Store to keep in mind: